Apoorv-1009/PX4-Aerial-Swarm-Reconstruction/README.md

 ```

 # Doxygen
-To generate Docs for the project, run the folling command in the root of the directory:
+To generate Docs for the project, run the following command in the root of the directory:
 ```bash
 ./do-docs.bash
 ```